The mythic imagination

 Our inner imaginarium

 The practice of mythic imagination which I teach is premised on the fact that each of us has our own unique inner imaginarium.
 We are each haunted by different images, poems, works of art; we each resonate with different myths or fairy tales, and with different archetypal characters within them.
 And each of us identifies with different archetypal characters and patterns at different times in our own lives.
-Our unique mythopoetic identity is also revealed in our dreams, in our encounters during deep imagination journeys, in our visionary experiences, in our special relationships with other-than-humans, when we find ourselves in the edgelands, the liminal zones …
+Our unique mythopoetic self is also revealed in our dreams, in our encounters during deep imagination journeys, in our visionary experiences, in our special relationships with other-than-humans, when we find ourselves in the edgelands, the liminal zones …

 our unique guiding soul-image

 How do we uncover those mythopoetic patterns which are unique to each one of us?
 How do we bring them to life, and let them work their magic on us?
-How do we unveil the guiding image which each soul brings into this world – the image which James Hillman called the daimon: an accompanying guide who helps us to remember our soul’s calling?
+How do we unveil the guiding image which each soul brings into this world – the image which, from Plato to James Hillman, has been called the daimon: an accompanying guide who helps us to remember our soul’s calling?
 How do we begin to dance with our daimon; how do we learn to listen to its wild song?
 The practice of mythic imagination is about being open to, and about actively contemplating, the images which arise unbidden in our dreams, in stories, poems and art.
 It’s about exploring the symbolic languages of the imagination – the archetypal languages, for example, of the tarot and astrology.
 Above all, it’s about courting the anima mundi of ancient tradition – the world soul of which each individual soul is a part.

 re-wilding the imagination